mohsenmojadam2019/telstra-prior-request/README.md

 Written by Dr. Xiaoming (Raymond) Zheng in November 2018

 ## Functionality:
-This plugin can make an additional prior API call(named middle-call) when the configured service (named service-call) is called.
+This plugin can make an additional prior API call(named prior-call) when the configured service (named service-call) is called.
-The middle-call can accepts variables from both headers and body of service-call.
+The prior-call can accepts variables from both headers and body of service-call.
-The service-call can accepts variables from both headers and body of the reponse of middle-call.
+The service-call can accepts variables from both headers and body of the reponse of prior-call.
+The tested running time is around 0.24 milliseconds, while one notify API call takes 1123.4 milliseconds.

 ## Use Case:
 Taking Telstra notification API for example, when an end user/agent calls the notification platform to send out a short message, this plugin will call the token server first, grab the returned asscess token from response and insert into the headers of the call to the notification.